Tsugua977/CSE310-Applied-Programming/Module2/MyApp/src/javaREADME.md

 # Future Work

 {Make a list of things that you need to fix, improve, and add in the future.}
-* Fix the tie conditions.
+* Fix the tie condition.